Muedzul Lail Tan Kiram

-Muedzul Lail Tan Kiram (born 28 August 1966) is the head of the Royal House of Sulu, a position which he has held since 16 February 1986.
-As the eldest son of the former Sultan Mohammad Mahakuttah Abdulla Kiram (who reigned 1974–1986), he is the legitimate heir claimant to the throne of the Sultanate of Sulu.
-He is a pretender to the throne as the 35th Sultan of Sulu.
+Muedzul Lail Tan Kiram (born 28 August 1966) is the eldest son of Mohammed Mahakuttah Abdullah Kiram, the last titular sultan of Sulu recognized by the government of the Philippines.
+He is one of the main claimants to the headship of the House of Kiram and therefore a claimant to title of sultan.
+Between his father's death in 1986 and his coronation in 2012, he described himself by the title by which he was recognized by the Philippine government in 1974, that of Raja Muda (chosen heir apparent or crown prince).

 Personal life

-Muedzul Lail Tan Kiram was born on 28 August 1966 on the island of Jolo in present-day Philippines, the eldest son of Mohammad Mahakuttah Abdulla Kiram, 34th Sultan of Sulu and North Borneo and his first wife Dayang-Dayang Farida Tan-Kiram.
+Muedzul Lail Tan Kiram was born on 28 August 1966 on the island of Jolo in present-day Philippines, the eldest son of Mohammad Mahakuttah Abdulla Kiram, 34th sultan of Sulu, and his first wife Dayang-Dayang Farida Tan-Kiram.

 Muedzul Lail Tan Kiram studied at Universidad de Zamboanga in Zamboanga City where he got his Bachelor of Arts (BA) degree.
 Between 1995 and 1996, he continued his higher studies in Islam in Lahore, Pakistan.
-As of 2016, he lives on the island of Jolo.
-Currently, he is also involved as a local civic leader on the island and Sulu in general, regularly meeting with the local population.
+He currently lives on the island of Jolo near the seat of the Sultanate and is involved as a local civic leader on the island and Sulu in general, regularly meeting with the local population.

-He is married to Ampun Dayang Babai Mellany S. Kiram and has seven children:
+He is married to Dayang Dayang Pangian Mellany Serman Kiram and has seven children.